 In summary, designing multi-layer PCBs requires careful consideration of several performance factors, such as signal integrity, power integrity, thermal management, manufacturing yield, and cost.
 Designers must optimize the design to achieve the required performance while keeping costs within budget and ensuring manufacturability.

 Importance of balancing cost and performance

 Balancing cost and performance is critical when designing multi-layer PCBs.
-While it may be tempting to use the most expensive and highest-performing materials, this approach can quickly drive up costs and make the PCB impractical for mass production.
+While using the most expensive and highest-performing materials may be tempting, this approach can quickly drive up costs and make the PCB impractical for mass production.
 On the other hand, using low-cost materials may result in a PCB that does not meet the required performance specifications.

 Here are some reasons why balancing cost and performance is important when designing multi-layer PCBs:

 Cost-effective production: Designing a PCB with cost-effective materials can significantly reduce the production cost.
 Choosing the right materials based on performance requirements can ensure the design remains within budget and is viable for mass production.